hshi/AFQMCLAB/README.md

           - (Only if we are using MPI) Set MPI flag: `-DUSE_MPI=on`

       - args for both MANUAL and other platform
-          - Set cxx flags: `-DCMAKE_CXX_FLAGS="-Wall -O3 -DNDEBUG"`
+          - Set cxx flags: ` -DCMAKE_CXX_FLAGS="-Wall -O3 -DNDEBUG" `
           - Set install path: `-DCMAKE_INSTALL_PREFIX:PATH="~/lib/afqmclib"`
           - Use magma library: `-DUSE_MAGMA=on`
           - Use 64 bit int for lapack and blas: `-DUSE_INT64=on`
           - Use openmp for lapack, blas and Lanczos code: `-DUSE_OPENMP=on`
+          - ( Same with cxx flags ) Set external flags: `-DEXT_FLAGS:STRING="-Wall -O3 -DNDEBUG" `
+          - ( For unusual machines ) Set external definitions: ` -DEXT_DEFINITIONS:LIST="-DSPECAIL" `
-          - ( Only for system lapack, blas and ACML ), set fortran function no underscore
+          - ( Only for system lapack, blas and ACML ) Set fortran function no underscore

                  `-DFORTRAN_NO_UNDERSCORE=on`
-          - ( Only for system lapack, blas and ACML ), set fortran function return void
+          - ( Only for system lapack, blas and ACML ) Set fortran function return void

                  `-DFORTRAN_COMPLEX_FUNCTIONS_RETURN_VOID=on`